kristopherjohnson/bitsybasic/README.md

 `INPUT`

-The `INPUT` command reads a single line and then tries to assign an expression to each variable in the list.
+The `INPUT` command displays a question-mark prompt, reads a single input line, and then tries to assign an expression to each variable in the list.
 So, for example, if these statements is executed:

     100 PRINT "Enter three numbers:"
     110 INPUT A, B, C

 then the user should respond with something like

-    123, 456, 789
+    123, 456, -789

-If there are too few expressions, or a syntax error, then an error message is printed and the program stops executing.
+If there are too few numbers, or a syntax error, then an error message is printed and the prompt is displayed again.
+INPUT will not return control until it successfully reads the expected input or it reaches the end of the input stream.

-If there are too many expressions, then the extra expressions are ignored.
+If there are more input numbers than variables, then the extra inputs are ignored.

 `TRON`/`TROFF`